Kids Stuff: Family fun

 A selection of events planned for youngsters and their families — see other calendar listings for more comprehensive coverage of area performances and activities.

-Pepper Pot Soup, April 24, 11 a.m., Wilton Historical Society, 224 Danbury Rd., Wilton.
-Museum Educator Lola Chen will be showing the children how to make a version of Pepper Pot Soup from The Carolina Housewife by Mrs. Rutledge.
-For ages 6-12.
+*Holiday Sweets: Mendiants and Chocolate Bark Workshop, Dec.
+22, 11 a.m., Wilton Historical Society, 224 Danbury Rd., Wilton.
+Museum Educator Lola Chen will be discussing these holiday sweets as the children make them.
 Tickets $10 members, $15 non-members.
-Info: wiltonhistorical.org.
+Info: wiltonhistorical.org

 Connecticut Audubon Society Center at Fairfield, 2325 Burr St., Fairfield; adm. $2/adults, $1/children; 203-259-6305 x109 or ctaudubon.org: 155-acre wildlife sanctuary, 7 miles of trails through woodlands, streams, meadows, marshes, ponds, open daily dawn to dusk; Birds of Prey compound; nature center w/exhibits and Nature Store, open Mon.-Sat., 10-3.

 New Canaan Nature Center, 144 Oenoke Ridge, New Canaan, 203-966-9577; satellite site for NY Botanical Garden programs (800-322-6924); buildings open Mon.-Sat., 9-4 (closed major holidays); Saturday Explorers Club, 2 Sat./month for ages 6 and up and families, 1:30-2:45; First Saturdays, 1st Sat. of the month, free guided activities for visitors, 10 a.m.-1 p.m.; Free Live Animal Presentations, Sat. at 3, lasting 15-20 min., dif. animal each week.